From graph cuts to isoperimetric inequalities: Convergence rates of Cheeger cuts on data clouds: Problem Setup and Main Results

 \begin{example} Suppose that we modify the previous torus example so that the radius of the circles varies $\pi$ periodically in $\theta$ according to some function $f(\theta)$.
 The Cheeger set, which corresponds to the global mass-constrained perimeter minimizer for volume equal to $\vol_\M(\M)/2$, should partition the manifold at local minimizers of $f$.
 However, if the second derivative of $f$ is zero at that local minimizer, then we should not have that such a mass-constrained perimeter minimizer is strict in the sense given above.
 This example relies on the $\pi$-symmetry of $f$ in order to handle the mass-constrained variations; a degenerate well is not sufficient by itself. \end{example}

-Although clearly not all manifolds have perimeter minimizers which are either strict or integrable, it seems natural that many manifolds of interest will have Cheeger sets which satisfy these properties.
-Indeed, Example \ref{ex:non-strict} where the assumption fails seems degenerate.
+Clearly not all manifolds have perimeter minimizers which are either strict or integrable, but the situation in Example \ref{ex:non-strict} where the assumption fails seems somewhat degenerate.
+It is possible that many manifolds of interest will have Cheeger sets which satisfy these properties.

 With these definitions in hand, we now state the isoperimetric stability result that we will utilize in this paper.